skaltman/yvw-thesis/thesis.md

 # Introduction

-Humans are willing to help others from a relatively young age (*citation*)
+Humans are willing to help others from a relatively young age

 # Experiment 1